Eating disorder: Parental influence

 Parental influence has been shown to be an intrinsic component in the development of eating behaviors of children.
-This influence is manifested and shaped by a variety of diverse factors such as familial genetic predisposition, dietary choices as dictated by cultural or ethnic preferences, the parents' own body shape and eating patterns, the degree of involvement and expectations of their children's eating behavior as well as the interpersonal relationship of parent and child.
-This is in addition to the general psychosocial climate of the home and the presence or absence of a nurturing stable environment.
+This influence is manifested and shaped by a variety of diverse factors such as familial genetic predisposition, dietary choices as dictated by cultural or ethnic preferences, the parents' own body shape, how they talk about their own body, and eating patterns, the degree of involvement and expectations of their children's eating behavior as well as the interpersonal relationship of parent and child.
+It is also influenced by the general psychosocial climate of the home and whether a nurturing stable environment is present.
 It has been shown that maladaptive parental behavior has an important role in the development of eating disorders.
 As to the more subtle aspects of parental influence, it has been shown that eating patterns are established in early childhood and that children should be allowed to decide when their appetite is satisfied as early as the age of two.
 A direct link has been shown between obesity and parental pressure to eat more.

 Coercive tactics in regard to diet have not been proven to be efficacious in controlling a child's eating behavior.
 Affection and attention have been shown to affect the degree of a child's finickiness and their acceptance of a more varied diet.

 Adams and Crane (1980), have shown that parents are influenced by stereotypes that influence their perception of their child's body.
 The conveyance of these negative stereotypes also affects the child's own body image and satisfaction.
 Hilde Bruch, a pioneer in the field of studying eating disorders, asserts that anorexia nervosa often occurs in girls who are high achievers, obedient, and always trying to please their parents.
 Their parents have a tendency to be over-controlling and fail to encourage the expression of emotions, inhibiting daughters from accepting their own feelings and desires.
 Adolescent females in these overbearing families lack the ability to be independent from their families, yet realize the need to, often resulting in rebellion.
 Controlling their food intake may make them feel better, as it provides them with a sense of control.

+Negative parental body-talk, meaning when a parent comments on their own weight, shape or size, is strongly correlated with disordered eating in their children.
+Children whose parents engage in self-talk about their weight frequently are three times as likely to practice extreme weight control behaviors such as disordered eating, than children who do not overhear negative parental body-talk.
+Additionally, negative body-talk from mothers is explicitly correlated with disordered eating in adolescent girls.